It’s not too late to sow sweet peas - so easy to It’s not too late to sow sweet peas - so easy to grow and blissfully fragrant in the summer months.

 Follow #IMadeThisRabbit for inspiration

-And finally, when you are finished, or if you want more inspiration – then follow along with my hashtag #IMadeThisRabbit on @dotpebbles_knits Instagram or my facebook page with the same hashtag name.
+And finally, when you are finished, or if you want more inspiration and to discover more joyful things – then follow along with my hashtag #IMadeThisRabbit on @dotpebbles_knits Instagram or my facebook page with the same hashtag name.

 DOWNLOAD YOUR FREE BABY BUNNY KNITTING PATTERN HERE